ViralTexts/gtr-clusters/clusters/18631230-sn85054616-ToRemoveInkSpots.md

 ## [From _The weekly democratic statesman._](https://chroniclingamerica.loc.gov/lccn/sn83021327/1871-08-31/ed-1/seq-3)

 #### 1871-08-31 &middot; Austin, Tex.

 <table style="width: 100%;"><tr><td style="width: 50%">

-etermination of
-every man to see the laws enforced
-Ihere baa not been a Bingle arrest
-made by the police yet for a crime
-committed in our county, nor do we
-believe there will be any occasion
-for one.

 To remove ink spots, put tho arti­
 cle stained over a warm flat-iron,